-- 1.3.2.1 On tankers which -as can be proved- have exclusively carried cargo not causing corrosion, the cargo tanks shall be inspected at every other class renewal only, provided that it may be assumed on the basis of random checks that the component parts are still in satisfactory condition, and provided that no objections will result from the pressure tests as per 1.3.2.2. - 1.3.2.2 During each class renewal, the cofferdams of tankers are to be hydrostatically tested to the test pressure as defined in the Construction Rules for Inland Steel Ships.
+- 1.3.2.1 On tankers which -as can be proved- have exclusively carried cargo not causing corrosion, the cargo tanks shall be inspected at every other class renewal only, provided that it may be assumed on the basis of random checks that the component parts are still in satisfactory condition, and provided that no objections will result from the pressure tests as per 1.3.2.2. - 1.3.2.2 During each class renewal, the cofferdams of tankers are to be hydrostatically tested to the test pressure as defined in TL Rules Chapter 19 Inland Waterway Vessels.
 At every other class renewal, in tankers, the cargo tanks are to be tested by water and/or air pressure, to the test pressure stated in the Rules.